-Where the code official finds any work regulated by this code being performed in a manner either contrary to the provisions of this code or dangerous or unsafe, the code official is authorized to issue a stop work order.
+Whenever the code official finds any work regulated by this code being performed in a manner either contrary to the provisions of this code or dangerous or unsafe, the code official is authorized to issue a stop work order.

-The stop work order shall be in writing and shall be given to the owner of the property involved, to the owner’s authorized agent, or to the person doing the work.
+The stop work order shall be in writing and shall be given to the owner of the property involved, or to the owner’s agent, or to the person doing the work.
 Upon issuance of a stop work order, the cited work shall immediately cease.
-The stop work order shall state the reason for the order and the conditions under which the cited work will be permitted to resume.
+The stop work order shall state the reason for the order, and the conditions under which the cited work will be permitted to resume.

 Where an emergency exists, the code official shall not be required to give a written notice prior to stopping the work.

 In order to hear and decide appeals of orders, decisions or determinations made by the code official relative to the application and interpretation of this code, there shall be and is hereby created a board of appeals.
-The code official shall be an ex officio member of said board but shall not have a vote on any matter before the board.
+The code official shall be an ex officio member of said board but shall have no vote on any matter before the board.
 The board of appeals shall be appointed by the governing body and shall hold office at its pleasure.
 The board shall adopt rules of procedure for conducting its business, and shall render all decisions and findings in writing to the appellant with a duplicate copy to the code official.

 An application for appeal shall be based on a claim that the true intent of this code or the rules legally adopted thereunder have been incorrectly interpreted, the provisions of this code do not fully apply or an equally good or better form of construction is proposed.
-The board shall not have authority to waive requirements of this code.
+The board shall have no authority to waive requirements of this code.

 The board of appeals shall consist of members who are qualified by experience and training and are not employees of the jurisdiction.